AGM Belief Revision, Semantically

 In this section, we prepare our main result by revisiting K\&M's concepts for propositional logic and investigating their suitability for our general setting of base logics.
-The result by Katsuno and Mendelzon established an elegant combination of the notions of preorder assignments, faithfulness, and compatibility in order to semantically characterize AGM base change operators.
+The result by Katsuno and Mendelzon established an elegant combination of the notions of preorder assignments, faithfulness, and compatibility in order to semantically characterize \sauerwald{base change operators that satisfy \postulate{G1}--\postulate{G6}}.
 However, as we mentioned before and will make more precise in the following, K\&M's characterization hinges on features of signature-finite propositional logic that do not generally hold for Tarskian logics.
 So far, attempts to find similar formulations for less restrictive logics have made good progress for understanding the nature of AGM revision (cf.~\Cref{sec:related_works}).
-Here we go further, by extending the K\&M approach by novel notions to the very general setting of base logics.
+Here we go further, by extending K\&M's approach by novel notions to the very general setting of base logics.